alex-gutev/live_cells/docs-src/docs/basics/cell-widgets.md

 ## Watching cells in widgets

-Watch functions can be defined within `CellWidget.builder` using the `.watch` method of the `context` provided to the build function.

-Unlike a watch function defined using `ValueCell.watch`, the watch function is automatically stopped when the `CellWidget`, in which it is defined, is removed from the tree.
+Like cells, watch functions can be defined, using `ValueCell.watch` directly in the build function of a `CellWidget`.
+The watch function is registered on the first build of the widget, and is automatically stopped when the widget is unmounted.

 :::note

-Watch functions defined with `.watch` are only set up once during the first build.
+The `watch` function is called once when it is registered during the first build of the widget.
+Rebuilding the widget does not cause the watch function to be called again.

 :::

 :::caution

-The same rules apply to the placement of `.watch`, that apply to the placement of cell definitions within `CellWidget.builder`.
+The same rules apply to the placement of watch function definitions, that apply to the placement of cell definitions within `CellWidget.builder`.

 :::